kennethrshih/youtube-creator-search/README.md

-# TikTok Creator Search
+# YouTube Creator Search

-A neo-brutalist web app to find TikTok creators by keyword/niche and follower count range, with CSV export functionality.
+A neo-brutalist web app to find YouTube creators by keyword/niche and follower count range, with CSV export functionality.

 ## Features